-"Toxic exposure is toxic exposure, and denying benefits to any veteran just because of time or location denigrates their service and marginalizes their suffering," said Harman.
+"Toxic exposure is toxic exposure, and denying benefits to any veteran just because of time or location denigrates their service and marginalizes their suffering," said Lawrence.
 "Agent Orange made Vietnam veterans sick.
 It made those stationed along the Korean DMZ and in Thailand sick - and many of their children, too.
 Toxic substances are also making many Southwest Asia veterans sick.
-This legislation is long overdue, but there are no statutes of limitation when it comes to making things right for veterans.
-Let's get this bill passed and signed into law!"
+This legislation is long overdue, but since there are no statutes of limitation when it comes to making things right for veterans, I'm urging every veteran, family member and advocate to contact their respective members of Congress to get this bill passed and signed into law now!"